markfreeman/dtc-aidevtools-module2-live-code-interviews/README.md

 ## Notes

 - Sessions are stored in-memory and will be lost on server restart
-- Code execution happens entirely in the browser via WebAssembly
+- Code execution happens entirely in the browser (Python via WebAssembly, JavaScript via sandboxed iframe)
 - Python runtime (Pyodide) takes a few seconds to load initially
-- JavaScript runtime (QuickJS) loads almost instantly
+- JavaScript execution is available immediately